 Children with ASD have difficulty functioning in social interactions, in verbal and non-verbal communication, and behavior.
-They may appear to be insensitive because of their inability to feel empathy or to interpret the emotions of others, or understand another person’s intentions.
+They may appear to be insensitive because of their inability to feel empathy or interpret the emotions of others, or understand another person’s intentions.

 Some of these children may also have an extreme sensitivity to sounds, smells, and tactile sensations.
 (For example, one little boy couldn’t stand the feeling of socks on his feet.)
 Children with ASD may also display peculiar behaviors or obsessions.

 Through a non-invasive, painless technique, neurofeedback creates a “brain map” that identifies where the brain is having trouble processing information.
-The subsequent treatment sessions, which are created to fit the specific needs of the individual, assist the child in making long-lasting functional change without any negative side effects.
+The subsequent treatment sessions, which are created to fit the specific needs of the individual, assist the child in making long-lasting functional changes without any negative side effects.

 What Symptoms Can Neurofeedback Treat?

 A great deal of research has been done on the Neurofeedback treatment of ASD.
 Results show significant improvements in measures of attention; impulsivity; reading; spelling; arithmetic; and an average 9-point increase in IQ.

 Following is a list of 10 symptoms of autism that may be alleviated by Neurofeedback.
 (Adapted from advancedneurotherapy.com):